 Here we give you five good reasons to steer away from repeaters – and some advice on what you can do instead.

-A typical repeater uses the wireless router's capacity in the same way as anything else that connects to the wireless network.
-It is not a standalone access point.
+A typical repeater uses the wireless router’s capacity in the same way as anything else that connects to the wireless network.
+It is not an independent access point.
 The signal is not actually boosted or amplified, it is repeated (hence the name repeater).

 It is very important that the repeater itself achieves the best possible coverage from the router where it is located.
 If your repeater has insufficient coverage, it can actively help make your entire Wi-Fi network worse.